zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

 Order address details
 ^^^^^^^^^^^^^^^^^^^^^

-In the Orders API, the address objects identify both the address and the person the order is billed or shipped too.
+In the Orders API, the address objects identify both the address and the person the order is billed or shipped to.
 At least a valid address must be passed as well as fields identifying the person.

 .. list-table::